shizzzler/shizzzler/README.md

 - 👋 Hi, I’m @shizzle
-- 👀 I’m interested in webdev
+- 👀 I’m interested in buttplugs
 - 🌱 I’m currently learning how to make better shit on react
-- 💞️ I’m looking to collaborate on idk, projects and stuff
+- 💞️ I’m looking to collaborate on idk, projects and stuff i guess
-- 📫 How to reach me by discord tag: Bill Butlicker#9095
+- check out my shitty coded websites lmao
+-

 <!---
 shizzle/shizzle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.